BlackFloyd/btsnoopFixer/README.md

   -t, --time        Check Time Sanity
 ```

-These options are unsafe in rare cases but they may yield better results whenever this tool misses errors.
+These options are unsafe in rare cases, but they may yield better results whenever this tool misses errors.
 See below for a detailed description.

 ## How it works